goodpaul6/boutique/README.md

 - [x] Update CLI
 - [x] Structured read of key type for `get` command in CLI
 - [x] Add deletion command
+- [x] Separate server from database so that the latter can be embedded in-process
+- [ ] Add support for nested schemas
 - [ ] Figure out a better way to handle 'find' with strings; we currently use ConstBuffer len instead of examining the buffer and embedded string length, which is technically inconsistent with how we treat all other values
-- [ ] Add support for nested schemas
 - [ ] Add support for arrays in schemas
 - [ ] Add async_getaddrinfo to io
 - [ ] Add async_connect to io
 - [ ] Add async_listen to io
 - [ ] Add tests for StreamBuf
 - [ ] Key expiry using async timers
-- [ ] Separate server from database so that the latter can be embedded in-process
 - [ ] Gracefully handle non-graceful disconnects from the client
 - [ ] Create a new exception type SocketError
 - [ ] Create a "smart" client which allows for higher performance through eventual